ndungminh2003/Game-Caro/README.md

 # Game-Caro
 In this project.
-I made a caro game using C++ language.
-That is so basic for a beginer to code.
+I made a Caro game using C++ language.
+That is so basic for a beginner to code.